-Staying in accommodation close to quality waves is essential if you only have a few days to visit Portugal this summer.
+Staying in accommodation close to quality waves is essential if you only have a few days to go surfing in Portugal this summer.
 By doing so you can cut down on time spent touring the coastline in your rental car looking for surf, negotiating traffic and burning up fuel.
 And instead, check a handful of spots in a short amount of time.

-Now, this is where we get a little bias.
-Because realistically the most wave-rich place in all of Portugal is Ericeira.
-Which just so happens to be the location of the Rapture surf house.
-From here you can reach a diverse range of different types of waves ranging from gentle user-friendly rollers at Praia do Sul to the more advanced breaks of Ribeira D’Ilhas and Coxos.
+The most wave-rich place in all of Portugal is Ericeira.
+Rapture Surfcamps has a surf house here from where you can reach a diverse range of different types of waves ranging from gentle user-friendly rollers at Praia do Sul to the more advanced breaks of Ribeira D’Ilhas and Coxos.

-The fact that we’re only a short walk to Foz do Lizandro also means you’re never far from the ocean.
-You can even check the conditions in the morning from the comfort of your bed… a popular reason for staying at our surf camp in Ericeira that can’t be overlooked if you want to make the most of your time off.
+The fact that this surf house is only a short walk to Foz do Lizandro also means you’re never far from the ocean.
+You can even check the conditions in the morning from the comfort of your bed – a popular reason for staying at this surf camp in Ericeira.

 Portugal is blessed with some of the freshest and most delicious seafood in the world.
 This makes it one of the worst places to come if you’re on a diet.
 But one of the best places to visit if you love all manner of fish and crustaceans with a side order of buttery vegetables.
-In addition to portions so big that leftovers often last for multiple days.
+The portions here are so big that leftovers often last for multiple days.

-Grilled sardines, cataplana and a literally endless array of codfish (bacalhau) dishes will keep you fuelled throughout your entire summer surf trip.
-Whilst also giving you an insight into traditional Portuguese methods of cooking and their proud culinary culture.
-Which is as rich as the food it’s responsible for producing.
+Grilled sardines, lobsters and a literally endless array of codfish (bacalhau) dishes will keep you fuelled throughout your entire summer surf trip.
+Most of the dining places in Portugal love giving an insight into traditional Portuguese methods of cooking and their proud culinary culture which is as rich as the food it’s responsible for producing.

 Eating out in Portugal is also great value for money if you happen to be on a budget.
 Since the servings are large and the menus are reasonably priced.
 It’s also totally fine if your breakfast sitting blends into lunch or your lunch runs into dinner.
 So remember to take your time and really savor the flavors.